Start learning a new language todaySee our special offers

 One of the first steps in learning Spanish for beginners is to tackle the pronunciation of the alphabet and the words that represent numbers.
 For English speakers, learning the Spanish alphabet is simple because the differences are minor.
 There are just three additional letters you'll need to master: ch (chay), ll (elle), and ñ (eñe).

 To learn the Spanish alphabet and numbers, you'll need to focus on pronunciation.
 Some of the letters in the Spanish alphabet will have familiar sounds, while others may be entirely different.
-For instance, the letter "j" in Spanish would be pronounced as
+For instance, the letter "j" in Spanish would be pronounced as jota, where the j sounds much like a hard “h” in English.

 One of the most effective ways to learn the building blocks of Spanish is in the context of conversations rather than static vocabulary drills.
-That's why Rosetta Stone designs language learning as bite-sized lessons that deliver concepts as part of a broader set of conversational phrases.
-For instance, in a unit designed to teach numbers, you might practice words like
+That’s why Rosetta Stone designs language learning as bite-sized lessons that deliver concepts as part of a broader set of conversational phrases.
+For instance, in a unit designed to teach numbers, you might practice words like dos (similar to the word dose in English) or tres (similar to trace) alongside a real-world situation such as paying a bill or ordering in a restaurant.
+The advantage to this immersion method is that beginners learn not only Spanish vocabulary, but also get a feel for the flow of the language and develop an ear for the accent.

 LEARN TO PRONOUNCE WORDS IN SPANISH